 3 Things Sellers Should Look For When Choosing An Agent

-Situated 24 miles south of Charleston, S.C., Seabrook Island offers a secluded, island lifestyle away from the hustle and bustle of the city but still close proximity to great dining, shopping and world-class healthcare facilities.
-When it comes to finding the right buyer for your island property, here are five things sellers should consider before listing with a real estate agent.
+Situated 24 miles south of Charleston, S.C., Seabrook Island offers a secluded, island lifestyle away from the hustle and bustle of the city but still close proximity to great dining, shopping, and world-class healthcare facilities.
+When it comes to finding the right buyer for your island property, here are three things sellers should consider before listing with a real estate agent.

 - A Seasoned Veteran – When evaluating potential agents for your home, ask how long they’ve been selling on the island and research their selling history over the past six months.
 While it is good for the agent to demonstrate sales knowledge by number of houses sold during that time period, it is even more important the agent you choose has experience selling homes similar to yours in features, square footage and desired price point to ensure they bring the right buyer to your home.